js-csp/js-csp/doc/basic.md

 ## Channel operations ##

-These operations (except for `close`) must be prefixed with `yield`, and must be used inside goroutines, not normal functions.
+Note that `put` and `take` operations must be prefixed with `yield`, and must be used inside goroutines, not normal functions.
 This makes sense, since these are (potentially) "blocking" operations.

 ### `yield put(ch, value)` ###